Skip to main content

 2. Terminology

-PCEPoQ, PCEP using QUIC.
+PCEPoQ: PCEP using QUIC.

-The process of establishing a PCEP session is described in
+The process of establishing a PCEP session is described in [RFC5440].

 First, a QUIC connection is established at the transport layer as

-security.
-During the TLS handshake, the Application-Layer Protocol
+TLS handshake, the Application-Layer Protocol Negotiation (ALPN)

-Negotiation (ALPN) token "pcepoq" is used.
+token "pcepoq" is used.

-channel."
-The control channel is used to establish a PCEPoQ
+channel is used to establish a PCEPoQ relationship between the PCC

-relationship between the PCC and the PCE over QUIC.
-PCEPoQ OPEN
+and the PCE over QUIC.
+OPEN messages are used to establish the

-messages are used to establish the PCEPoQ control channel.
-After the
+PCEPoQ control channel.
+After the channel is established, KeepAlive

-maintain the control channel.
-PCEPoQ Close messages are used to
+messages are sent to maintain the control channel.
+Close messages

 message is sent through the PCEPoQ control channel to notify the